-Your program is already doing the third item in this list.
-However, the first two items must be done.
+Your program is already doing the third and fourth items in this list.
+However, the first two items must be added to your program.

 3. Between the rate() statement and the position update calculation, insert the following two lines of code: